quicbit-js/qb-standard/doc/variable-glossary.md

 }
 ```

+'v' is also often used for generic object values along with 'k' for keys.

 ### s or str (string)

 For short processing functions which clearly take a string, we often use 's'.